mmirwaldt/DoubleDispatch/README.md

 https://github.com/mmirwaldt/DoubleDispatch/tree/master/src/main/java/net/mirwaldt/doubledispatch
 It uses the interface Printer which is implemented by a Console class and a FileSystem class.

-### Why was the enum and the interface Printer introduced?
+### Why do I use the name Printer?
 I decided to use the name 'Printer' because the JDK already knows the interface 'Writer'.
+I haven't found any alternative better names.

 ### Why does the class FileSystem use a DataOutputStream?
 I wanted to introduce an important difference between the Console and the FileSystem: